 Contrary to what the pictures show on today’s post, I’ve started a detox.

 And sadly, this little piece of heaven isn’t included in it.
 Bummer, I know?
-Wouldn’t it be nice if we could “detox” and lose weight eating things that looked like this cake?
+Wouldn’t it be nice if we could “detox” and lose weight eating things that looked like our upside-down pear cake?
 Maybe in a world where nothing cost money, every day was a holiday, and the temperature was always a delightful 85 degrees.
 What a wonderful world that would be.